leonimurilo/test-publish-ui-lib/readme.md

 | lint:fix         | Run ESLint report and make all possible fixes                                |
 | format           | Format code using prettier                                                   |
 | yalc:push        | Pushes build to yalc local repository (local development)                    |

+## TechStack

+This project uses Typescript, Jest, react-testing library, SASS, CSS Modules, Storybook and rollup.
+ESLint and prettier are also setup.